somum/KB-Prework/README.md

 ###### This is an ongoing prework.
 Strictly prohibited to use without contributor's permission.

+For efficient use, a docker compose file is available in the backend part.

 ## Docker Image

 > Backend (Spring boot)